nib-health-funds/node-gatling/README.md

 #npm-gatling

-NPM wrapper around the gatling binaries.
+npm wrapper around the gatling binaries.

 Sets the correct working directory for gatling to run and invokes the ```gatling.bat``` file with all of the passed parameters.

 ##Usage

 Simply install ```npm-gatling``` and call ```gatling``` as you would when using the original gatling binaries.

 @root is replaced with the current working directory.